 Monitoring, Review, and Delivery of Services

 As specified in the MCAs, inter-agency agreements and contractual agreements with private contractors, there should be a continuous monitoring and review of the services, records, and reports provided by the service providers.
-An authorized agency, FBI or CJA will maintain overall visibility and control into all security aspects and would also identify vulnerabilities and other flaws.
+An authorized agency, FBI or CJA will maintain overall visibility and control of all security aspects and would also identify vulnerabilities and other flaws.
 Also, any changes made by a service provider would be managed by CJA or FBI.

 This broadly discusses the various provisions in the Policy Area -1 and in the next blog, we will discuss the Policy Area-2 – Security Awareness Training.